Harsha-Bhargav/prompt-engineering-project/reports/Report.md

   - **Teachers:** KnowBot serves as a valuable resource for teachers, allowing them to quickly access information and resources to supplement their teaching materials.
   - **Students:** Students can interact with KnowBot to ask questions about course materials, assignments, and projects, receiving timely and accurate assistance to enhance their learning experience.

-Certainly!
-Let's provide examples for the testing process and quality assurance:

 ---

-# Part 3: Testing, Quality Assurance, and Documentation
+# Part 3: Testing, Quality Assurance

 ### Task 1: Testing Your Bot